mit-acl/aclswarm/README.md

 $ source ../devel/setup.bash
 ```

-To run a simulation (referred to as a *trial*) use the following incantation. **There must not be a `roscore` running** before you run this step.
+To run a simulation (referred to as a *trial*) use the following incantation.
+There must **not** be a `roscore` running before you run this step.

 ```bash
 $ rosrun aclswarm_sim trials.sh -f swarm6_3d -i
 ```

-This will spin up a simulation and open an `rviz` window and an `rqt_gui` window.
+This will spin up a simulation and open an `rviz` window (see **Visualization** section below) and an `rqt_gui` window.
 Wait for the following message in the terminal (depending on your machine you may need to wait a few seconds after this message for good measure):

 ```bash
 Simulation initialized.
 You may now press 'START'.